CoryCharlton/CC.Votd-Screensaver/CC.Votd/Readme.txt

   • 128 megabytes (MB) of RAM or higher recommended
   • 1 megabytes (MB) of available hard disk space
   • Super VGA (800 x 600) or higher-resolution video adapter and monitor
+  • Microsoft .NET 3.5 or higher (installed if needed by `Setup`)

 Copyright:

    Verses are provided from the RSS feed hosted by Good News & Crossway at www.gnpcb.org.

    Unless otherwise indicated, all Scripture quotations are from The Holy Bible, English Standard Version® (ESV®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
    Used by permission.
 All rights reserved.